Anber2/aichatbot/README.md

-# Honda Two-Wheeler AI Chatbot
+#  AI Chatbot

-This Android application implements a specialized AI chatbot focused on Honda two-wheeler products.
-It leverages Google's Gemini Pro API for conversational AI capabilities and is built using Kotlin and Jetpack Compose for the user interface.
-The chatbot is designed to understand and respond *exclusively in Japanese* to queries related to Honda's two-wheeler lineup.
+This Android application implements a specialized AI chatbot focused on two-wheeler products.
+It leverages Google’s Gemini Pro API for conversational AI capabilities and is built using Kotlin and Jetpack Compose for the user interface.
+The chatbot is designed to understand and respond exclusively in Japanese to queries related to two-wheeler models and features.

 ## Features

-*   **Specialized AI:** The chatbot is configured with a system prompt to act as a Japanese AI customer specializing *exclusively* in Honda two-wheeler products.
+*   **Specialized AI:** The chatbot is configured with a system prompt to act as a Japanese AI customer specializing *exclusively* in scooter products.
 *   **Japanese Language Only:** All responses from the AI are in Japanese.
 *   **Chat Interface:** A simple and intuitive chat interface for users to ask questions.
 *   **Message History:** The conversation history is maintained and sent to the AI for contextual responses.